DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 * Check out the compose:102 option.
 This would be similar to what I've used in EPKL for Windows!
 It's also present in some other layouts.
 	- Add compose:102 in the default setkb options?
 Inconsistent between ISO and ANSI, just add a pro-tip?

-* Echo the setxkbmap command when using setkb.sh, for ease of troubleshooting!
-Also make the script able to output the command for piping.

 * Add a localectl option to setkb.sh?
 So people can choose that or setxkbmap.
 Eventually, even more variants such as Sway?